Poached Pears with Pinot

-Next core the bottom blossom end.
-And if it’s a wobbly pear, like some pears like to be, slice off a sliver of the bottom so it will stand perfectly perpendicular to a plate.
+Until then, let’s talk Poached Pears.
+This is a super easy recipe.
+The process begins by boiling Pinot wine, water and brown sugar together.
+While that is beginning to simmer away, prep and peel the pears.
+A few tips for peeling those precious pears: Peel the pears, leaving the stems on, then core the bottom blossom end, and finally, if it’s a wobbly pear, like some pears tend to be, slice off a sliver of the bottom so it will stand perfectly perpendicular to a plate.

 In addition to the pears going for a swim, you’ll be adding: a cinnamon stick, orange slices (or other orange-y citrus), nutmeg, and almond extract.